 Following these steps in order should lead to the proper diagnosis of the problem and avoiding any mistakes.

-However, there are some common mistakes associated with a misdiagnosis of trouble code P0505.
+However, there are some common mistakes associated with a misdiagnosis of P0505 code.
 The first is failing to verify if the engine does or does not have a vacuum leak before you replace the IAC.
 The next most common mistake is failing to remove excessive carbon in the IAC passages if you should need to replace the IAC valve

 How serious is this?